Behind the Harbour Blanket

 We had been thinking and exploring the idea of throws/blankets/quilts for a while and nothing really worked.
-May it be the size, colour or composition- the harbour blanket has evolved from a lot of trial and error.
+May it be the size, colour or composition - the harbour blanket has evolved from a lot of trial and error.

-Made from two layers of finely woven cotton which was then dyed using eucalyptus leaf for the front piece and nelli fruit for the back.
+Made from two layers of finely woven cotton which is dyed using eucalyptus leaf for the front piece and nelli fruit for the back.
 Both these plants have high levels of natural tannins which act as a natural mordant and bond well to the cotton fabric.
-They have become our favorite and most reliable dye plants and thankfully we are in no short supply with the vast eucalyptus forests surrounding our workshop and the popularity of nelli fruit both for eating and for its medicinal benefits used in Ayurvedic medicine.
+They have become our favourite and most reliable dye plants and thankfully we are in no short supply with the vast eucalyptus forests surrounding our workshop and the popularity of nelli fruit both for eating and for its medicinal benefits used in Ayurvedic medicine.

 The Harbour Blanket is then made up of a patchwork of AMMA colours.
 The beauty behind this blanket is that nothing goes to waste.
 Natural dyeing takes time and a lot of care, so to discard quality pieces of fabric dyed with donated produce isn't an option.